sambrazneal/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

 ## Overview
 Use machine learning to analyze credit card risk.
-Using 6 different methods to train and evaluate credit card risk.
+Using 6 different methods to train and evaluate credit risk with unbalanced classes.
+Oversample the data using the RandomOverSampler and SMOTE algorithms, and undersample the data using the ClusterCentroids algorithm.
+Then, use a combinatorial approach of over- and undersampling using the SMOTEENN algorithm.
+Next, compare two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.

 ## Results
 1. Random Over Sampler